Bylaws

 • Section 5.
 If a member of the executive board who is not able to physically travel to the venue of an in-person meeting wishes to participate electronically, the Chair shall attempt to reasonably accommodate that individual’s request.
 That individual’s participation in the meeting may only count towards a quorum if they can clearly hear the proceedings of the meeting from their remote location and can be clearly heard by those boardmembers physically present for the meeting.

-• Section 6.
-The Executive Board is responsible for the preparation of an annual budget.
+• Section 8.
+The executive board is responsible for the preparation of an annual budget.
 Approval of the budget requires a simple majority of those present and voting at a regular membership meeting.

-• Section 7.
-A majority of the Executive Board constitutes a quorum at its meetings.
+• Section 9.
+A majority of the executive board constitutes a quorum at its meetings.

 Article VII: Vacancies and Removal of Officers